-WVC hosts Welcome Wednesdays every Wednesday in June
+WVC hosts Welcome Wednesdays every Wednesday in May and June

 Libby Siebens, community relations executive director, 509-682-6436

-Every Wednesday in June, Wenatchee Valley College in both Wenatchee and Omak will host Welcome Wednesdays for new and returning students, their families and community members.
+Every Wednesday from now through June, Wenatchee Valley College will host Welcome Wednesdays on the Wenatchee campus for new and returning students, their families and community members.
 Students can get hands-on support with registration, advising, financial aid and more.
-There will also be tours, music and food.
 These events are free and open to all WVC students and anyone curious about enrolling at WVC.

-Beginning Wednesday, June 1, students can drop-in between 10 a.m. and noon or between 5-7 p.m. on either campus to meet with WVC staff and faculty.
+Visitors and students can drop in between 8 a.m. and 5 p.m. to meet with WVC staff and faculty.

 They can get help with:

-- Admissions and placement at WVC, including help applying and scheduling a placement test for English and math classes.
+- Admissions and placement at WVC, including help applying and completing placement for English and math classes.

 - Financial Aid, including help with the FAFSA and WASFA application process.